The Story Behind Finchley Dog Walker

 After Prince came another rescue called Missy who is now 9 and was shortly followed by Roxy also around 9.

 Missy is a collie and pulled on the lead something terrible.
-This was partly due to the fact that she hated cars to the point of lunging at them.
-Over time, with patience and working her below threshold, using the right harness and marking good behaviour with treats she improved at lead walking.
-She is not perfect and still has bad days however, when this happens, I take a deep breath and focus on the good days and remember the fun and companionship she gives me rather than dwelling on the bad times.
+This was partly because she hated cars to the point of lunging at them.
+Over time, with patience and working her below the threshold, using the right harness, and marking good behaviour with treats she improved at lead walking.
+She is not perfect and still has bad days, however, when this happens, I take a deep breath and focus on the good days and remember the fun and companionship she gives me rather than dwelling on the bad times.
 So, you see the importance of socialising a dog to various environments when they are puppies and not just going to the park and back by car.
 Over the years many clients have asked me to help them.

 The experience I have had with rescue dogs along with the training and helping out in classes at TTDS has developed my confidence and skill set enabling me to offer your dog a one 2 one bespoke dog walk which I am sure he will enjoy enabling you to relax knowing your fur baby is in safe hands

-When I am not working with dogs cats and other animals I am heavily involved in Scouts as well as running two groups of around 100 each (Beavers, Cubs and Scouts) I am also a qualified Archery instructor and NSRA (Air Riffle Instructor / Range officer with the National Small-Bore Riffle Association) instructor which enables me to enjoy the outdoors even further
+When I am not working with dogs cats and other animals I am heavily involved in Scouts as well as running two groups of around 100 each (Beavers, Cubs, and Scouts) I am also a qualified Archery Instructor and NSRA (Air Rifle Instructor / Range officer with the National Small-Bore Rifle Association) instructor which enables me to enjoy the outdoors even further

-That is enough rambling about me and I hope you agree that your fury friend deserves a friend like me to walk them.
+That is enough rambling about me and I hope you agree that your furry friend deserves a friend like me to walk them.

 If you have any questions, please get in touch as I don’t bite (at least the scouts say I don’t)

-More than just a walk in the park – bespoke dog walking in Finchley Area
+More than just a walk in the park – an enriched walk designed for your dog